FidoMeta Price Up 0% This Week (FMC)

-FidoMeta (FMC) traded flat against the US dollar during the one day period ending at 19:00 PM Eastern on June 15th.
-One FidoMeta token can currently be purchased for approximately $0.0127 or 0.00000074 BTC on exchanges.
-In the last week, FidoMeta has traded 0% higher against the US dollar.
-FidoMeta has a market cap of $191.13 million and $0.73 worth of FidoMeta was traded on exchanges in the last 24 hours.
+FidoMeta (FMC) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on June 17th.
+One FidoMeta token can now be bought for approximately $0.0127 or 0.00000074 BTC on major exchanges.
+Over the last week, FidoMeta has traded up 0% against the U.S. dollar.
+FidoMeta has a market capitalization of $191.13 million and $0.73 worth of FidoMeta was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.